-In summary we are clear about the role of the place-based approach in delivering the medium to longer term priorities in both the Joint Health and Wellbeing Strategies and the eight ambitions in the JFP, but we cannot do everything at once.
-We are pulling in the same direction and aiming for the same things, whilst ensuring the placebased approach can respond to local needs.
-After an initial set up phase and a lot of hard work, the focus is on evaluating what has worked well and re-setting for the future.
+In summary we are clear about the role of the place-based approach in delivering the medium to longer term priorities in both the Joint Health and Wellbeing Strategies and the eight ambitions in the Joint Forward Plan, but we cannot do everything at once.
+We are pulling in the same direction and aiming for the same things, whilst ensuring the place-based approach can respond to local needs.